Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 The only way to verify if your deck will, or will not, require an ISBN number is to contact your country's ISBN registrar and your distribution partners.

 Marketing for Custom Card Decks

-In addition to selling these decks through your own website, or offering through a distribution partner such as FBA, you can get the word out about them through such low or no cost tactics as:
+In addition to selling these decks through your own website, or offering them through a distribution partner such as FBA, you can get the word out about them through such low or no-cost tactics as:

-Sales Link In Other Publications.
-Include a link to your card deck sales page in your relevant self published books and eBooks, ideally near any "About the Author" or "Suggested Resources" chapters you include.
-These readers are already are familiar with your work.
+- Sales Link in Other Publications.
+Include a link to your card deck sales page in your relevant self-published books and eBooks, ideally near any "About the Author" or "Suggested Resources" chapters you include.
+These readers are already familiar with your work.
 Give them something else to buy!

-Holiday Gifts.
+- Holiday Gifts.
 Because this isn't just another book, custom card decks can make welcome holiday business gifts for your best customers, family, and friends.
-Helps keep your name in from of them all year long, too.
+It helps keep your name in from of them all year long, too.

 © 2017 Heidi Thorne